Key Elements/Principles in Attacking the 2-3 Zone DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Watching Duke and Syracuse men's teams play each other in the NCAA "Sweet-16" was really interesting, with both teams trying to attack each other's 2-3 zone defense.
 Several evenings before, a very good Michigan State team had major problems attacking Syracuse's zone.
 After watching all this, studying it, listening to TV commentators, and taking notes, I came away with some strong opinions on what I now consider key elements in attacking the 2-3 zone defense.

-I believe now that the most important key is getting the ball into the high-post, "middle space", to an offensive player who can score and make good decisions with the ball.
+I believe that the most important key is getting the ball into the high-post, "middle space", to an offensive player who can score and make good decisions with the ball.
 See diagram 1.
 Good things can happen when you get the ball inside in the green space.
-I'll detail this below.
+I'll discuss this below.

-Don't simply settle for 3-point shots (diagram 1).
+Don't settle for 3-point shots (diagram 1).
 It's very tempting and requires little effort to just launch 3-point shots, as you can always get a 3-point shot.
 You must get the ball inside, and you must establish this early in the game.
 If you can score inside, it takes the pressure off your 3-point shooters.
 If you can get the ball inside, the defense will have to sag more, and then the outside becomes more wide open.

 Realize that against the 2-3 zone, you will have to work hard to get those inside shots, and you must be patient.